vespauniversity/vespaworkshop101/simple_ecommerce_app/README.md

 ### Field Definitions

 - **`product_name`** (string):
-  - `summary`: Field is stored and returned in search results (you can display it to users)
+  - `summary`: Makes the field retrievable in query results (you can display it to users)
   - `index`: Field is indexed for full-text search (you can search within this field)

 - **`avg_rating`** (float):
-  - `summary`: Field is stored and returned in search results (you can display it to users)
+  - `summary`: Makes the field retrievable in query results (you can display it to users)
   - `attribute`: Field is stored in-memory for fast filtering, sorting, and grouping (you can filter by rating, sort by rating, etc.)

 **Learn More:**